 - Restaurant review: Tomo will shatter your notions of how ingredients should taste

 - International travel at Sea-Tac Airport is up 244% from 2021.
 Be prepared before going abroad

 - These 4 WA destinations are worth a road trip before summer ends

 Their 11-cent fries would be $1.03 in today’s dollars.
 Today, the price ranges from $2.00 to $2.15.

 To celebrate its anniversary, Dick’s will sell burgers for their original price of 19 cents (yes, 19 of today’s cents, no inflation conversion necessary).

 Dick’s opened on Jan.
 28, 1954, and had its grand opening a few weeks later, on Feb.
 20. Today, the area has six more: Capitol Hill (opened in 1955), Holman Road (1960), Lake City (1963), Queen Anne (1974), Edmonds (2011) and Kent (2018).
 (A Bellevue location opened in 1965 and is the only one that eventually closed.)

 The chain is so woven into our area’s history that it’s been the backdrop for music videos by Sir Mix-A-Lot and Macklemore & Ryan Lewis, and the city seemed to enter a mourning period on social media when founder Dick Spady died in 2016.

-Earlier this year, Microsoft billionaire Bill Gates was seen waiting in line for a burger fix just like any other Seattleite.
+Last year, Microsoft billionaire Bill Gates was seen waiting in line for a burger fix just like any other Seattleite.

-As Seattle Times food writer Bethany Jean Clement recently wrote, “Is the burger technically ‘great’?
+As Seattle Times food writer Bethany Jean Clement once wrote, “Is the burger technically ‘great’?
 No, it is not … But is it actually PERFECT, for hundreds of high-school lunches or a just-walking-by-anytime snack or a late-night life-saver?
 Yes, it is.”